Why claim your Right to Manage?

 We will then set up your property and create invoices online for you to pay.
 If you have given us your email address, you will receive a username and password and a copy of the invoice.
 You can then pay by telephone banking or log in to our website and pay your outstanding bill.
 If you do not have email, you will receive an invoice in the post that can be settled by BACs payment or telephone banking.
 All payment details are shown on your invoice.

 What happens if a counter notice is received?

-Unfortunately, at this point, the matter must be referred to the Leasehold Valuation Tribunal (LVT) but we will notify you if this happens.
+Unfortunately, at this point, the matter must be referred to the First Tier Property Tribunal (FTT) but we will notify you if this happens.
 We can also complete the application to the LVT for you for a fee of £1500 including VAT.
 This figure includes not only the preparation of any legal and factual arguments, but production of the 6 bundles required by the LVT and attendance at the hearing by our experienced staff so that you have the best chance of success.

 After the RTM Process has been completed, how do we get our money from the managing agent?

 This is a potentially complicated process for a lay person to conduct and we would strongly advise appointing a managing agent such as ourselves to complete this for you.
 If there are more than 10 flats, we would suggest that the accounting involved would necessitate the use of an agent with good systems to complete the ongoing management and obtain historical fees.
 If you still wish to do this, you may find some references on our website useful, however, we cannot advise further unless you sign up for our management services.

 We don’t have everyone’s details in our building – does this matter?